gsarti/website-content/content/post/iclr2020-transformers/index.md

 *(For a thorough overview of the Transformer model structure see [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) by Jay Alammar )*

-The Transformer architecture, first proposed in [Attention is All you Need](https://arxiv.org/abs/1706.03762) as a valid alternative to sequential approaches for language modelling like [LSTMs](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory), has become ubiquitous in the field of Natural Language Processing, pushing the state-of-the-art in most downstream language-related tasks.
+The Transformer architecture, first proposed in [Attention is All you Need](https://arxiv.org/abs/1706.03762) as a valid alternative to sequential language modeling approaches like [LSTMs](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory), has become ubiquitous in the field of Natural Language Processing, pushing the state-of-the-art in most downstream language-related tasks.

 This year's edition of the [International Conference on Learning Representation (ICLR)](https://iclr.cc/) brought a lot of promising revisions to the original Transformer and its more recent variants [BERT](https://www.aclweb.org/anthology/N19-1423/) and [Transformer-XL](https://www.aclweb.org/anthology/P19-1285/).
-Most proposed improvements fall into one of these categories, which correspond to well-known weaknesses of Transformers:
+Proposed improvements address well-known weaknesses of Transformers, namely:

-- Optimizing the complexity of self-attention.
+- Optimizing the self-attention computation.
-- Inject linguistically-motivated inductive biases in the model architecture.
+- Injecting linguistically-motivated inductive biases in the model architecture.
-- Make the model more parameter- and data-efficient.
+- Making the model more parameter and data-efficient.

 This post wants to summarize and provide a high-level overview of those contributions, highlighting current trends in the development of better and faster models for Natural Language Processing.
+All image credits go to their respective paper authors.

 ---